iwonder77/jumper-cable-rfid-interactive/README.md

 Source code for the jumper cable interactive exhibit that aims to teach children how to utilize jumper cables to connect a healthy battery from a **wall mounted battery system** (Arduino Leonardo) to an unhealthy **toy car battery system** (Arduino MKRZERO).
 The Wall Battery System detects when RFID-tagged jumper cable ends are correctly placed on the terminals of a 6V, 12V, and 16V battery, validates polarity, and communicates battery status over RS-485.
 The Toy Car System receives these packets, interprets the configuration, handles its own jumper cable placement/polarity detection, and provides feedback by animating the car’s lights (LED strip) and sounds (I2S).

-RFID tags are embedded within the jumper cables, I wrote lighteweight data onto them using this [sketch](https://github.com/iwonder77/rw-NTAG203-rfid-tag) to differentiate between positive and negative jumper cable ends.
+RFID tags are embedded within the jumper cables, I wrote lightweight data onto them using this [sketch](https://github.com/iwonder77/rw-NTAG203-rfid-tag) to differentiate between positive and negative jumper cable ends.

 ## Hardware Components

-### Electronics

 Wall Battery System:
 -   Microcontroller: Arduino Leonardo